 But on average, the customer success team saves about 4 months of contribution margin per customer which means company can spend up to 3 months' worth of contribution per customer on churn management.

 For a company at a $3M annual recurring revenue clip with customer ARRs of $1k, there are 3000 customers.
-On each, the company could spend about $156 to save or a customer success budget of $39k per month.
+On each, the company could spend about $156 (which is the $83 in revenue per customer, multiplied by an average gross margin of 63% in SaaS companies' early years) to save or a customer success budget of $39k per month.

 Of course, each company’s metrics will vary and will impact the maximum spend on customer success but the framework should hold across most subscription businesses.